scipy-lectures/scientific-python-lectures/README.rst

 page.
 You can use git to pull from your `fork`, and push back to it the changes.
 If you want to contribute the changes back, just fill a `pull request`, using the button on the top of your fork's page.

+Please refrain from modifying the Makefile unless it is absolutely necessary.
+The figure should be generated from Python source files and rst files using the plot directive Sphinx extension.